Edward Wright-Rios

 Mellon Foundation Chair in the Humanities

-Edward Wright-Rios is a cultural historian specializing in modern Mexico.
-He is currently a Guggenheim Fellow (2018-2019), and thus on sabbatical, researching and writing a book on pilgrimage in southern Mexico – Devotion in Motion: Pilgrimage in Modern Mexico.
+Edward Wright-Ríos (Professor of History and Mellon Foundation Chair in the Humanities) is a cultural historian specializing in modern Mexico.
+His new book on pilgrimage – Devotion in Motion: Pilgrimage in Modern Mexico – will come out with the University of Chicago Press in spring 2025.
 The project is simultaneously a historical, visual, and digital analysis of a cultural phenomenon that has proven extraordinarily resilient and remarkably dynamic over the centuries.
 In particular, he focuses on the last 60 to 70 years as technological changes, social media, and transportation improvements fueled the expansion of pilgrimage.
 It has included participation in a six-day walking pilgrimage alongside thousands of devotees and collaboration with Mike Dubose, a professional photographer.
+Devotion in Motion won Professor Wright-Ríos a Guggenheim Fellowship in 2018.

 https://www.gf.org/fellows/all-fellows/edward-wright-rios/ (please scroll to the bottom to see some of the photographs)